AndrewWD1/blog/src/markdown-pages/2019_12_27_Initial_Post.md

 I am starting a blog to write down and better encapsulate subjects I am learning and thoughts that I have!
 I may write articles and make massive revisions later, and may not finish all articles.

-My blog will mainly be focused on topics surrounding mathematics, philosophy and other hobbies of mine such as skiing and climbign.
+My blog will mainly be focused on topics surrounding mathematics, philosophy and other hobbies of mine such as skiing and climbing.
 I hope you stick around to read more!